 DNS tunnel detection.
 The DNS protocol is designed to resolve information about domain names.
-However, it is possible to use DNS messages as a tunnel to leak information since they are not typically intended for general data transfer.
+Since it is not intended for general data transfer, DNS often draws less attention in terms of security monitoring than other protocols, and is used by attackers to bypass security policies and leak information.
 Detecting DNS tunnels is one of many real-world scenarios that require state to track the properties of network flows [5].
-The following steps can be used to detect DNS tunneling:
+The following steps can be used to detect DNS tunneling [5]: